adamnicholson/flatbase/README.md

 Flatbase is a flat file database written in PHP which aims to be:

 - Lightweight
-- Very easy to install, with minimal configuration
+- Very easy to install, with minimal/no configuration
 - Simple intuitive API
-- Suitable for small data sets
+- Suitable for small data sets, low-load applications, and testing/prototyping
-- Suitable for testing & prototyping

-Flatbase is *not* intended to be a replacement for "real" database engines.
-If you're storing sensitive data in a production environment then this probably isn't for you.

 ## Example Usage